Sppqq/iCloudVision/README.md

 - Flask for web interface
 - CLIP model for semantic search
 - PyiCloud for iCloud API integration
-- Google Translate API (via deep-translator) for query translation
 - Pillow and pillow-heif for image processing
 - Threading for asynchronous operations

 ## Requirements
 - Python 3.7+
 - Microsoft Visual C++ Build Tools (for Windows)
-- Internet connection (for iCloud sync and query translation)
+- Internet connection (for iCloud sync)
 - Sufficient disk space for photo storage

 ## Installation